CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Consider a lifting mechanism composed of two closed-loops (one for each side) and no mechanical linkage between them.
 In other words, the left and right side each have a unique motor controller and sensor.
-The goal in this circumstance is to closed-loop the elevation while keeping the left and right side reasonably synchronised.
+The goal in this circumstance is to closed-loop the elevation while keeping the left and right side reasonably synchronized.

-This can be accomplished by using the sum of the each side as the elevator height, and the difference as the level deviation between the left and right, which must be kept near zero.
+This can be accomplished by using the sum of each side as the elevator height, and the difference as the level deviation between the left and right, which must be kept near zero.

 Aux PID[1] can then be used to apply a corrective difference component (adding to one side and subtracting from the other) to maintain a synchronous left and right position, while employing Position/Velocity/Motion-Magic to the primary axis of control (the elevator height).